 Ms. Leal obtained her law degree from St. Mary’s University, School of Law, in 2016.
 As a law student, she obtained invaluable experience through legal internships.
-She had the opportunity to intern at the Executive Office of Immigration Review and various law firms.
 Ms. Leal had the opportunity to work with attorneys specializing in immigration, probate, criminal defense, family, corporate, and employment law.
 She interned at the Executive Office of Immigration Review and various law firms throughout law school.

 A first generation American, Ms. Leal is fluent in Spanish.
 In addition to her work through legal internships, Ms. Leal sought volunteer opportunities where her skills would be most useful.
 She volunteered with organizations such as The National Association of Latino Elected and Appointed Officials (NALEO) helping monolingual Spanish-speaking persons prepare U.S. Citizenship applications.
 She volunteered with private firms offering pro bono legal services to immigrant detainees at the Karnes County Detention facility.
 Ms. Leal also helped clients with immigration matters at the St. Mary’s Center for Legal & Social Justice as part of her law school curriculum.
 Ms. Leal obtained the Pro Bono and Public Service Certificate for her pro bono work as a law student.

 Upon obtaining her law license in 2016, Ms. Leal practiced law at Texas RioGrande Legal Aid (TRLA).
 TRLA is one of the largest nonprofit organizations in the nation and offers free legal services to qualified individuals across sixty-eight Texas counties.
 At TRLA, Ms. Leal was assigned to the Pro Bono team and was a Staff Attorney on the Family team, practicing family law.

-Ms. Leal is currently a member of the American Bar Association, State Bar of Texas, the El Paso Bar Association, the El Paso Family Bar Association, and currently serves as the President-Elect of the El Paso Women’s Bar Association.
+Ms. Leal is currently a member of the American Bar Association, State Bar of Texas, the El Paso Bar Association, the El Paso Family Bar Association, and the El Paso Women’s Bar Association.
+Ms. Leal currently serves as President of the El Paso Women’s Bar Association for the 2020-2021 Bar Year.
 She has always strived to stay involved with the local community so that she may better serve her clients.